bdamon/MuscleDTI_Toolbox/Help/Help-for-fiber_track.md

 The outputs include the fiber tracts, variables describing the outcomes of the tracking, and selected data about the tracts.

+The fiber tracts may be viewed using [<i>fiber_visualizer</i>](https://github.com/bdamon/MuscleDTI_Toolbox/blob/master/Help/Help-for-fiber_visualizer.md), either as part of the function call to define_muscle or directly from the command line.

 [Back to the top](https://github.com/bdamon/MuscleDTI_Toolbox/blob/master/Help/Help-for-fiber_track.md)

 ## 3. Tracking Algorithms